 With negligible input from a user, a hacking application can instigate a chain of scripts to search thousands of IP addresses on the Web while planting a Trojan horse or spyware software on websites via weaknesses in technologies like Flash and Java.

-Hackers can put a small business out of business
+Hackers can put a business out of business

-Three ways small businesses can protect their data from hackers and hacktivist groups
+Three ways businesses can protect their data from hackers and hacktivist groups

 1) Protect every device